 But a few ideas garnering particular interest among new grads are making the act of paying down those loans a little more meaningful.
 The driving theme is doing good in return for some debt relief.

 Intrigued by the idea, we’ve rounded up some of our favorite initiatives that tie paying back student loans to public service.
 From crowdfunding your volunteer work to conducting health research, these programs will give you the dual satisfaction of reducing your debt and doing good for the community.

-This buzzy new organization’s mission is threefold: Increase civic engagement among younger generations, decrease grads’ student loan burdens and help young adults beef up their résumés with high-impact non-profit work.
+This organization’s mission is threefold: Increase civic engagement among younger generations, decrease grads’ student loan burdens and help young adults beef up their résumés with high-impact non-profit work.